Ajantha Mendis

 Mendis made his One Day International debut against the West Indies at Port of Spain in 2008 and took 3 for 39.
 He also played for the Kolkata Knight Riders in the Indian Premier League.
-He holds the record for the quickest for 50 wickets in ODIs with 19 matches.
+He holds the record for the fastest 50 wickets in ODIs, with 19 matches.

-His first Test Match was against India at Colombo on 23 July 2008 in which he returned match figures of 8–132, thereby becoming the first Sri Lankan bowler to get an eight-wicket haul on Test debut.
+His first Test Match was against India at Colombo on 23 July 2008, in which he returned match figures of 8–132, thereby becoming the first Sri Lankan bowler to get an eight-wicket haul on Test debut.
 Mendis won the Emerging Player of the Year award at the ICC Awards ceremony held in Dubai in September 2008.

-Until February 2017, he was the only bowler to have taken six wickets in a Twenty20 International, and he has achieved the feat twice, claiming the world record figures of 6 wickets for 8 runs for Sri Lanka against Zimbabwe on 18 September 2012 which was later broken by Deepak Chahar in 2019 in a T20I against Bangladesh.
-On 26 October 2012, Ajantha Mendis received the Sri Lankan order of Bantu, the highest civilian honour in Sri Lanka.
+Until February 2017, he was the only bowler to have taken six wickets in a Twenty20 International, and he has achieved the feat twice, claiming the world record figures of 6 wickets for 8 runs for Sri Lanka against Zimbabwe on 18 September 2012 which were later broken by Deepak Chahar in 2019 in a T20I against Bangladesh.
+On 26 October 2012, Ajantha Mendis received the Sri Lankan Order of Bantu, the highest civilian honour in Sri Lanka.

 Early years and personal life

 Born on 11 March 1985, Mendis hails from a hamlet in Moratuwa.
 He is the third child in a family of five with an elder brother and a sister.
 He was raised Catholic.
 He has had his basic education at St Anthony's College at Kadalana in his village where there were no facilities at all for sports.
-He subsequently entered Moratuwa Maha Vidyalaya in the year of 2000.
-During a cricket coaching class, Mendis' talents were initially identified by the school coach named Mr Lucky Rogers back in the year 1998 when he was just 13 years of age.
-In the year 2000 he represented the school under 15 cricket team and he was selected to the first eleven team.
+He subsequently entered Moratuwa Maha Vidyalaya in the year 2000.
+During a cricket coaching class, Mendis' talents were initially identified by the school coach named Mr. Lucky Rogers back in the year 1998 when he was just 13 years of age.
+In the year 2000 he represented the school under-15 cricket team and he was selected to the first eleven team.
 He also deputised for the school team captain.
-This slow medium bowler with a variation of leg spin was adjudged the Best Bowler at the big-matches twice in 2001 and 2002.
+This slow medium bowler with a variation of leg spin was adjudged the Best Bowler at the big matches twice in 2001 and 2002.

 Military career

-Sri Lanka Artillery Cricket Committee noticed his talents when he played a cricket match against the Army under 23 Division 11 during 2003/2004 tournaments.
-Following this he was invited to enlist in the regular force of the Sri Lanka Army, this was particularly due to the low number of cricketers from Colombo schools joining the Army in the recent years.
-He enlisted, partly due to the reason that his father, the bread-winner for the family had died the week before due to a heart attack.
+Sri Lanka Artillery Cricket Committee noticed his talents when he played a cricket match against the Army under-23 Division 11 during 2003/2004 tournaments.
+Following this, he was invited to enlist in the regular force of the Sri Lanka Army, particularly due to the low number of cricketers from Colombo schools joining the Army in the recent years.
+He enlisted, partly due to the reason that his father, the breadwinner of the family had died the week before due to a heart attack.

 Following basic training he played for the army team and saw active military service as a Gunner in the Sri Lanka Artillery, a regiment of the Sri Lanka Army.
-Following the Asia Cup final, he has been promoted to the rank of Sergeant on 7 July 2008 and the next day commissioned as a Second Lieutenant.
+Following the Asia Cup final, he was promoted to the rank of Sergeant on 7 July 2008, and the next day commissioned as a Second Lieutenant.